colevandersWands/fosdem-19/README.txt

 role of programming in cs 1 class
   - consoliteracy
+    link to rhetorics of code
+    and 4 points
   students should be able to take notes in code interact with live programs easily share work and build a portfolio